frevo-on-rails/abrilproruby.com/docs/selected_proposals_en.md

 @scottmotte

 ### Talk Title
-Deprecating the password: An alternative approach to authentication using email only
+Deprecating the Password: An Alternative Approach to Authentication using Email Only

 ### Talk Description
 We should be evaluating whether the traditional username and password is the best form of authentication.
 I think there is a better way.
 I've open sourced something called Handshake.js that implements an email only authentication mechanism.